It’s a big call - but hear us out.

 Closely linked to the multichannel orchestration, creating seamless end-2-end experiences requires a holistic view of the customer’s journey and their every decision and action point.

-From onboarding and authentication, to recommendations and offers, and smooth checkout and payment experience, knowledge driven identity can deliver personalized, private and secure shopping experiences.
+From onboarding and authentication, to recommendations and offers, and smooth checkout and payment experience, data driven identity can deliver personalized, private and secure shopping experiences.

 By connecting identity data with contextual data and using that within a dynamic authorization context, we can delight the customer with frictionless, fast experiences, and far more choice for how they would like to shop.